 4. And don’t assume the worst about an O that’s not forthcoming.

 Of course, straight gals aren’t the only ones whose orgasms occasionally go missing.
 Lesbians and men (both gay and straight) are mere mortals too.
 Sure, men’s equipment is fairly straightforward and therefore more easily manipulated.
 However, factors that may inhibit “the little death” — dry skin, urge to pee, spinning room, trouble at the office — are not always discriminating.
 And of course there’s always a chance that — stop the presses! — he might not be in the mood.

-But what if you can’t tell whether their “Oh, yeah, oooh, uh, more, oh, yeah, baby, god!” is an expression of thorough orgasmic enjoyment or simply thorough enjoyment?
-While we don’t recommend making it a topic of conversation during your session, it’s perfectly acceptable to ask your partner, post-romp, if they climaxed.
+What if you can’t tell whether their “Oh, yeah, oooh, uh, more, oh, yeah, baby, god!” is an expression of thorough orgasmic enjoyment or simply thorough enjoyment?
+While we don’t recommend making it a constant topic of conversation during your session (“Did you come yet?…How about now?…Anything?!”), it’s perfectly acceptable to ask your partner — once gently mid-sesh or more directly post-romp — if they climaxed.
 After all, people’s orgasms come in all manner of shapes, sizes, and expressions.
 Asking shows that you care about their satisfaction, and may help you better provide for them in the future.
 Just try to avoid the cliched, “How was it for you?”